dgryski/go-perfbook/performance.md

 will give the most improvement: it won't always be algorithm or program tuning.

+In general, optimizations should proceed from top to bottom.
+Optimizations at the system level will have more impact than expression-level ones.
+Make sure you're solving the problem at the appropriate level.

 This book is mostly going to talk about reducing CPU usage, reducing memory usage, and reducing latency.
 It's good to point out that you can very rarely do all three.
 Maybe CPU time is faster, but now your program uses more